OWASP/IoT-Security-Verification-Standard-ISVS/README.md

 [![GitHub Pages](https://img.shields.io/badge/docs-GitHub%20Pages-blue)](https://owasp.org/IoT-Security-Verification-Standard-ISVS/)
 [![Slack](https://img.shields.io/badge/chat%20on-slack-46BC99.svg)](https://owasp.slack.com/messages/project-isvs)

+> ⚠️ **Release Candidate — `1.0.0-RC2`.** This is a release candidate under community review and may change before the final release.
+It is **not yet a finalized standard**.
+Please review and share feedback via [GitHub Discussions](https://github.com/OWASP/IoT-Security-Verification-Standard-ISVS/discussions).

 The OWASP Internet of Things Security Verification Standard (ISVS) is a community effort to establish an open standard of security requirements for Internet of Things (IoT) ecosystems.
 The requirements provided by the ISVS can be used at many stages during the Development Life Cycle including design, development, and testing of IoT ecosystems.